edgamat/edgamat.github.io/_posts/2019-09-14-Time-Is-The-Enemy-When-Testing-.NET.md

 excerpt_separator: <!--more-->
 ---

-If your application uses time, then it is necessary for you consider how your application thinks about time.
-It can be an enemy if you let it, but it can be a friend if you do it right.
+If your application uses time, then it is necessary for you to consider how your application thinks about time.
+It can be an enemy if you let it, but it can be a friend if you use it right.

 <!--more-->

 I'm not going to attempt to tell you that using `DateTime.Now` is evil (in most cases it is) nor am I going to promote alternatives like [NodaTime][noda] (although that will be the topic of another post).
-No, I want you to think about how does one reason about time when testing your code.
+No, I want you to think about time when testing your code.

 Consider the following example.
 This function is responsible for determining if an action is enabled based on the current time (say, Christmas Day):